Aloshi/EmulationStation/README.md

 EmulationStation uses some C++11 code, which means you'll need to install at least g++-4.7 on Linux, or VS2010 on Windows.
 For installing and switching to g++-4.7 see [here](http://lektiondestages.blogspot.de/2013/05/installing-and-switching-gccg-versions.html).
 You can also just use `export CXX=g++-4.7` to explicitly specify the compiler for CMake (make sure you delete your CMake cache files if it's not working).

 EmulationStation has a few dependencies.
-For building, you'll need SDL2, Boost.System, Boost.Filesystem, Boost.Asio, FreeImage, FreeType, and Eigen3.
+For building, you'll need SDL2, Boost.System, Boost.Filesystem, Boost.Asio, Boost.Regex, Boost.DateTime, FreeImage, FreeType, and Eigen3.
 You'll also need the DejaVu TrueType font on Linux to run ES.

 **On Linux:**
 All of this be easily installed with apt-get:
 ```
-sudo apt-get install libsdl2-dev libboost-dev libboost-system-dev libboost-filesystem-dev libfreeimage-dev libfreetype6-dev libeigen3-dev ttf-dejavu libasound2-dev
+sudo apt-get install libsdl2-dev libboost-dev libboost-system-dev libboost-filesystem-dev libboost-regex-dev libboost-date-time-dev libfreeimage-dev libfreetype6-dev libeigen3-dev ttf-dejavu libasound2-dev
 ```

-On "desktop" Linux (that is, *not* the Raspberry Pi), you'll also need OpenGL.
-Try installing the MESA development package with:
+Unless you're on the Raspberry Pi, you'll also need OpenGL:
 ```
-sudo apt-get libgl1-mesa-dev
+sudo apt-get install libgl1-mesa-dev
 ```

 On the Raspberry Pi, there are also a few special libraries, located in /opt/vc/: the Broadcom libraries, libEGL, and GLES.
-You shouldn't need to install them.
+You shouldn't need to install them; they are used by the Raspberry Pi port of SDL 2.

 **Generate and Build Makefile with CMake:**
 ```